Dog Trainer Prep School

 Due to the limited number of students accepted in the program, a phone, email or in person interview may be done prior to acceptance.

-Info.
-Sessions will be held in Manners Hall.
+This session will be held in Manners Hall.
 No need to RSVP, but please arrive on time!

 Please email us with questions or if you would like to be notified when the Fall 2015 schedule is announced.